ZinggJM/GxEPD2/README.md

 - note that Waveshare boards with "clever" reset circuit need 1k pull-up on RST on ESP8266, or different pin
 - note that the new Waveshare Universal e-Paper Raw Panel Driver HAT Rev 2.3 needs PWR connected to VCC or driven HIGH
 - see https://www.waveshare.com/wiki/E-Paper_Driver_HAT
+- some new Waveshare boards also have a PWR control pin, needs be pulled hight

 ### Paged Drawing, Picture Loop
  - This library uses paged drawing to limit RAM use and cope with missing single pixel update support